Dev-Hob/LostOrFound/README.md

         updation or deletion wont work.

         For updating other fields(you want to update) can be included in json data send on request from client along with _id.

+  // USE CASES CAN BE USED FOR "success" FIELD RETURNED ON EVERY ERROR FOR ANY ROUTE REQUEST.
+OR AND ON A "found" FIELD FROM DATA FOR A BETTER UX.

+#For Back-end
+  *Every js file has comment explaining every step of our code*

+      *We have our api folder containing our back-end application* *Our api has folders: controllers, models, routes, utils *Have index.js which is main application file*

+  #index.js
+        We have every routes imported from routes folder here We have make app listen on port 3000 with a callback of connect function that establish database connection

+  #controller folder
+        This folder has auth.js fil containing middleware for login and register.

+  #models folder
+        This folder has two files by name Data.js and Users.js Data.js contains schema & model for data of lostAndFound and Users.js contains schema & model for a user to be stored in database.

+  #routes folder
+        This folder contains routes for different endpoints.
+        /api/auth is treated by routes in authUser.js file /api/data is treated by routes in data.js

+  #utils
+        This folder has a supporting createError.js function file and a supporting verifyUser middleware file. createError throws error with status code and message equals to arguments passed to it.
+It return this error.
+        VerifyUser has two middleware:
+            1) verifyToken: to verify token of a user logged in and forwared verified data as request to other middleware or methods.
+            2) verifyUser: calls verifyToken and verify the id of user with the id passed in parameters.

+  // YOU CAN REMOVE RESTRICTION OF ONLY USER GETTING DATA BY REMOVING "verifyUser" MIDDLEWARE FROM ARGUMENTS OF GET METHOD IN routes/data.js
+  // YOU CAN ALSO INSTEAD FOR EVERY DATA POSTED BY A USER STORE ID OF A USER IN "user" FIELD ALONGSIDE OTHER FIELDS, AND USE IT FOR THOROUGH CHECKING OF USER IN PUT        AND DELETE ROUTE METHODS.